MarioProjects/NLPJourney/sft/README.md

 Checkout the Jupyter Notebook [here](lora.ipynb) for a detailed guide on using LoRA for fine-tuning language models with Hugging Face's `transformers` library.

+> Note: We should ensure that and `<eos>` is placed at the end of each sample in the dataset!

 ## 4️⃣ Evaluation